spacetelescope/aas239-jwebbinar/01_Pipeline/README.md

-Materials to learn about the JWST Pipeline.
+This directory holds the materials to learn about the JWST Pipeline.

-*Authors:*